TeachBooks/.github/CONTRIBUTING.md

 For more detailed information regarding the publishing process, please consult this [link](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/).

 ## Releases and Versioning
-Semantic numbering is used: vA.B.C, where patches advance C and minor releases advance B.
+Semantic numbering is used: vA.B.C, where patches advance C and minor releases advance B. See https://semver.org/ for more information.